beejjorgensen/bgnet0/src/bgnet0_part_2900_select.md

 how will we get back to the `select()` if we're blocked on that?

-Fortunately, `select()` provides us with an answer: _you can add a listening socked to the set!_ When the listening socket shows up as "ready-to-read", it means there's a new incoming connection to `accept()`.
+Fortunately, `select()` provides us with an answer: _you can add a listening socket to the set!_ When the listening socket shows up as "ready-to-read", it means there's a new incoming connection to `accept()`.